 Though it is very rare, there is a small possibility that sharing a hot bath or moist towels with a person who is infected could transmit the infection.
 This is also the case when sharing wet objects, such as sex toys.

 The trichomonas infection often does not produce any symptoms for either men or women, which is why experts recommend that anyone who has had unprotected sex should take an STI test.

 Men, if they do experience symptoms, will likely notice:

 Women's symptoms could include:

 The trichomonas infection can be cleared up completely with a course of antibiotics.
-Metronidazole is usually the medication of choice, as it is fast, effective and clinically proven.
+Metronidazole is usually the medication of choice, as it is fast and effective.
 It can be taken either as a one-off high dosage or over a week in the form of a series of low dose tablets.
 After this course of treatment the infection should be completely cured.
 Many experts advise taking a second STI test two weeks after a course of trichomonas vaginalis treatment to ensure the infection has been eradicated.

 As well as being able to effectively treat trichomoniasis, Metronidazole can reduce the risk of infertility and reduce the risk of premature birth.
 This medication can also significantly reduce the risk of other STIs developing as a result of leaving trichomoniasis untreated and can completely eradicate any feeling of discomfort caused by this condition.

 Listed below are some methods that can be followed to effectively prevent trichomoniasis: